berlinplan/berlinplan.github.io/readme.md

 > <sub> With a shared set of values, Buddhist societies in Asia and South America can unite and create a unified nation. </sub>

-## why Oversocieties are necessary?
+## why is it necessary to create an Oversociety?

 > If society 1, 2, 3, Christian, Hindus, Chinese, Islamic, and Atheists have a common value of no nuclear bombs, then all societies must comply